 Remember, it usually takes 30 days to create a new habit!
 I am going to do my best to keep up with at least 15-20 minute AM Asana sessions.
 Either way, we will revisit daily Asanas in 2021 to reinforce this habit.

-I prefer today’s picture quote and the ones below over the shooting for the moon and landing among the stars, which is beautiful imagery, but scientifically not very accurate.
+I prefer today’s picture quote and the ones below, over the common quote about ‘shooting for the moon and landing among the stars’… which is beautiful imagery, but scientifically not very accurate.

 “Have no fear of perfection – you’ll never reach it.” – Salvador Dali